TheOdinProject/curriculum/foundations/installations/installation_guides/git/macos.md

 #### Step 2: Update Git

-MacOS already comes with a version of Git, but you should update to the latest version.
+macOS already comes with a version of Git, but you should update to the latest version.
 In the terminal, type

 ```bash
 brew install git